Getting started with Rackspace Intelligence for the cloud

 Log in to the Cloud Control Panel.

-If your account is configured to require it, you might need to perform additional steps to lMulti-factor authentication from the Cloud Control Panel.
+If your account requires it, you might need to perform additional steps to set up Multifactor authentication from the Cloud Control Panel.

 In the top navigation bar, click Select a Product > Rackspace Intelligence.